aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldadvance/leftoffset/_index.md

 title: FieldAdvance.LeftOffset
 linktitle: LeftOffset
 second_title: Aspose.Words for .NET API Reference
-description: FieldAdvance property.
+description: FieldAdvance LeftOffset property.
 Gets or sets the number of points by which the text that follows the field should be moved left in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.fields/fieldadvance/leftoffset/